Chris Fairbanks - Information coming soon

 Leslie Ferreira's Theatre Academy production WITHIN US

-He directed the stage version of the Disney/Walden film Holes for the Walden Playhouse in Denver, Colorado. email
+He directed the stage version of the Disney/Walden film Holes for Walden Entertainment in Denver, Colorado.
+In 2010 he participated in a grant from the National Endowment for the Arts directing Bloody Red Heart at the Odyssey Theatre Ensemble.

 Daniel T. Green - (Acting Faculty) - A film and theatre director, Dan received his MFA in directing from Carnegie Mellon University, his BA from Southern Illinois University, and is a graduate of The Second City in Chicago.
 He was the Coordinator of the Carnegie Mellon University pre-College Program and taught several classes including acting, audition techniques, dramatic literature, text analysis, improvisation.
 He has also taught at Wilmington College, OH; The Body Politic Theatre, Chicago; Warm Springs Indian Reservation, OR; The Pittsburgh Playhouse; The DuPage Repertaory Theatre, Chicago; Triton College, Chicago; and Actors Communication Training Lab, LA.